Temporary Layoffs in BC: An Employer's Guide

 • Within six days of the employee’s last day of work if they quit

-Final wages include regular wages, overtime, statutory holiday pay, compensation for length of service and vacation pay.
+Final wages include regular wages, overtime, statutory holiday pay, compensation for length of service, and vacation pay.

 Have questions about laying employees off correctly?

 Employers do not automatically have the right to temporarily lay off employees.
 An incorrect temporary layoff may be constituted as a constructive dismissal and may lead to legal claims against your business.
-Protect your business with expert human resources advice from our advisors.
+Protect your business with expert HR advice from our advisors.
 Call an expert today at 1 (833) 247-3652.

 Related articles